 Responsibility:

-The responsibility of the LSI-VC is to facilitate coordinated and optimized land surface imaging contributions from CEOS agencies to facilitate access to fundamental measurement products in support of confirmed/validated requirements linked to adopted CEOS priorities.
+The responsibility of the LSI-VC is to facilitate coordinated and optimized land surface imaging contributions from CEOS agencies to enable access to fundamental measurement products in support of confirmed/validated requirements linked to adopted CEOS priorities.
 These priorities are typically derived from key stakeholders, such as UN agencies/programs and GEO.

 Scope of Space Assets Concerned: